mirlca/mirlca-website/workshops/index.md

 The number of participants is limited to 20 participants for each workshop.
 Please fill in the online registration form (link provided at the top of this page) to book your place.

 ### Prior to the workshop

 Instructions will be sent to the workshop attendees prior to the start of the workshop with setup instructions in the form of a text or video (mainly installing SuperCollider, Freesound quark, MIRLC and FluCoMa tools).
 An invitation to the Zoom meeting will be also sent.
 The participants will be working in teams (via Zoom Breakout rooms).

-### Schedule

-* **Day 1** (2h): An introdution to MIRLC: an easy live coding language to query sounds from Freesound.org
-* **Day 2** (2h): An introduction to machine learning in live coding and task 1: Train an agent to assist meaningful querying to Freesound.org
-* **Day 3** (2h): A follow-up to machine learning in live coding and invent your own problem for machine learning (IKLECTIK) // A follow-up to machine learning in live coding and task 2: Explore an agent that reacts to the live coder inputs when querying to Freesound.org (L'Ull Cec and Leicester Hackspace).

-### Requirements

-* A previous experience with SuperCollider will be helpful but beginners are also welcomed to apply.
-* Each participant will need a laptop and internet connection to follow the online workshop sessions.
-* Workshop attendees will receive instructions to install: SuperCollider, Freesound quark, MIRLC and FluCoMa tools.

 ### Code of Conduct

 Please be reminded that all participants are expected to follow the [Berlin Code of Conduct](https://berlincodeofconduct.org/).
 If you think you have an incidence to report, please contact the workshop organisers.

-### Language

-This workshop will be in English.

 ### Contact